zongze-lee/CS231n-LAB/README.md

 # CS231n-LAB
-This is the accompanying lab for Stanford University's computer vision course.
+This is the accompanying assignment for Stanford University's computer vision course.

 ## [assignment1](assignment1/)
 Assignment 1 in CS231n-LAB focuses on fundamental concepts in machine learning and neural networks.
 In this assignment, we implemented several key components: